 - Usually, for a family of four, I like to double the amount and cook 2 cups of uncooked rice with 4 cups of water.
 Having leftover rice is never a problem. 😉

-- I like to flavor white rice with some salt, a little butter (or extra-virgin olive oil) and even with some parmesan cheese stirred in.
+- We prefer to keep the flavor simple!
+A little salt, butter (or extra virgin olive oil), and grated Parmigiano-Reggiano cheese are all we need to make it amazingly tasty.
+Trust me … it’s the best!
 The more flavor you make the rice, the more enjoyable it is to the palate.

 - Other options for additional flavor: you can stir in some fresh lemon juice, soy sauce, and even some of your favorite spices.

-- Flavor the rice with freshly chopped herbs, like Italian parsley and basil.
+- Additional flavorings?
+Flavor the rice with freshly chopped herbs, like Italian parsley and basil.

 Can we measure rice without using a measuring cup?

 - Yes!
 There is an Asian secret to achieving a perfect rice-to-water ratio without using a measuring cup.
 But you will need to add the rice first into the pot, then the water after.